ZehCnaS34/spider/README.md

 # Spider

-TODO: Write a gem description
+Spider is a basic web scraper.

 ## Installation